-This tofu-stuffed squash is the perfect comfort food for the holidays.
-Caramelized onions meld with shiitake mushrooms and crumbled tofu for a hearty and warming meal.
+This roasted and stuffed butternut squash recipe is the perfect comfort food for the holidays.
+Caramelized onions, shiitake mushrooms, walnuts, currants, and crumbled tofu meld for a hearty and warming meal.

 - Tofu: Crumble extra firm tofu, then mix it with the other ingredients.
 I used smoked and braised tofu (to compare), but plain would also work.
 This adds texture and protein to the dish.
 The other nice quality about tofu is that it browns nicely in the filling, based on the “good fats” it contains.